Visa requirements for Antigua and Barbuda citizens: Dependent, Disputed, or Restricted territories

+Special permits required for Bouvet Island, British Antarctic Territory, French Southern and Antarctic Lands, Argentine Antarctica, Australian Antarctic Territory, Chilean Antarctic Territory, Heard Island and McDonald Islands, Peter I Island, Queen Maud Land, Ross Dependency.

 Additional Rules

 Visa exemption for Schengen States

 Citizens of Antigua and Barbuda are classified as 'Annex II' foreign nationals, and so are permitted to stay visa-free in the 26 member states of the Schengen Area as a whole — rather than each country individually — for a period not exceeding 3 months every 6 months.

 Visa exemption in CARICOM States

 Citizens of Antigua and Barbuda wishing to live and work in another CARICOM State should obtain a CSME Skills Certificate.
 This must be presented at Immigration in the receiving country along with a valid passport and a police certificate of character.
 Holders of certificates are given a maximum of six (6) months stay in the host country until their status and documents could be verified.
 Additional documents are required if travelling with spouse and/or dependants such as Marriage certificate, Birth Certificate, etc.

 Visa exemption in OECS States

 Citizens of Antigua and Barbuda can live and work in Dominica, Grenada, Saint Lucia, Saint Kitts and Nevis and Saint Vincent and the Grenadines as a result of right of freedom of movement granted in Article 12 of the Protocol of the Eastern Caribbean Economic Union of the Revised Treaty of Basseterre.